SCHOOL OF HUSTLE

-Since starting Sage Digital Marketing in early 2019, I’m solving big marketing problems for my customers and I am being stretched.
+Since starting Sage Digi in early 2019, I’m solving big marketing problems for my customers and I am being stretched.
 My clients need me to figure out how to grow their customer base and they are all in the position of “grow or die.”
 Not only that, but I am responsible for growing my own company, building my team, and generating enough cash flow going to cover payroll INCLUDING future employees.

 And this would be a surprise to my 2017 self, but things are actually going well.
 Blame it on my juice.

 I admit that I was rusty when I got started, and being rusty made me scared.
 Too many years in management and operations dulled my hustle.
 I wasn’t sure what my service offering was and where it fit in the marketplace.
 But now, those early jitters are somewhat faded and I’m clear on my value.
 I’m not just surviving.
 I’m THRIVING.
 And I’m not just talking about money, for once.
 (Reference: The Great Alana Karen, Director of Search Platforms at Google.)

 As I began working in a vastly different environment (WFH rocks), I needed to dig deep and find value in myself for my particular set of skills.
 “Self-awareness is priorities 1, 2, and 3,” as Claire Hughes Johnson would say.

 Here’s what I re-discovered within myself:

 - I know how to grow a business through marketing investments and how to set up my customers for profitability.